On This Page

 Contributory Plans Criminal Project (CPCP) – The CPCP is EBSA’s first solely national criminal project and is designed to target persons who commit fraud and abuse against participants and beneficiaries of contributory employee benefit plans.
 Millions of American workers share in the costs of employee benefits by contributing to employer sponsored retirement and health benefit plans.
 This project focuses on protecting employees who participate in all types of contributory plans – both pension and health.
 There are a number of ways in which contributory plans can be vulnerable to criminal abuse.
 Employers, or others with authority over plan assets, may convert employee payroll contributions for their own personal use or may use employee contributions to pay business expenses.
 This may result in unpaid health benefits or insurance premiums, leaving workers without medical coverage, or result in unpaid contributions to workers’ 401(k) plans, leaving the employees with reduced or nonexistent retirement savings.
 Unscrupulous service providers may also target these plans for their own personal benefit and profit.
 EBSA has uncovered some instances where third parties have gained access to these funds and have used these funds for their own financial gain.
 These schemes can involve internal employees or third parties who may steal from these accounts by using identity theft and tampering with personal data records.

-Fiduciary Service Provider Compensation Project - Under this project, which was implemented in FY 2013, EBSA will continue to investigate the receipt of improper or undisclosed compensation by employee benefit plan consultants and other investment advisers.
-This project complements the Department’s regulatory and reporting initiatives intended to ensure that plan fiduciaries and participants receive comprehensive disclosure about service provider compensation and conflicts of interest.
-EBSA will also conduct criminal investigations of potential fraud, kickback, and embezzlement involving advisers to plans and participants.
+Plan Investment Conflicts – The new Plan Investment Conflicts Project will incorporate the former Fiduciary Service Provider Compensation Project and expand to include the investigation of conflicts of interest in relation to plan asset vehicles.
+The project will continue to investigate the receipt of improper or undisclosed compensation by employee benefit plan consultants and other investment advisers and support the Department’s regulatory and reporting initiatives intended to ensure that plan fiduciaries and participants receive comprehensive disclosure about service provider compensation and conflicts of interest.
+Examinations will review conflicts of interest of fiduciary service providers and investment managers of plan asset vehicles that may lead to conflicted decision making processes, imprudent application of investment guidelines and payment of excessive fees.
+Further, the project will continue to examine plan fiduciary due diligence related to plan investments, service providers and valuation preparation.
+This expansion of focus on conflicts inherent in plan asset vehicles is important in order for EBSA to maintain a strong enforcement presence within the regulated financial community.
+EBSA will also conduct criminal investigations of potential fraud, kickback, and embezzlement involving investment managers and advisers to plans and participants.

 The HBSP investigations examine compliance with applicable provisions of the ACA, which includes market reforms, patient protections, extension of dependent coverage, internal claims and appeals and external reviews and grandfathered health plans.